MusicManiac/SimpleTaskManagerAPI/README.md

 - [Python 3.12.7 or newer](https://www.python.org/downloads/) (few versions behind probably would also work)
 - [PostgreSQL](https://www.postgresql.org/download/)
 - [pip](https://pip.pypa.io/en/stable/)
+- [python3-virtualenv](https://virtualenv.pypa.io/en/latest/index.html) (if you are not planning to use PyCharm, otherwise skip this)
 - Installation process is described presuming using [PyCharm Community](https://www.jetbrains.com/pycharm/download/), may vary with other IDEs

 ### Steps